jevargasv/The-Mad-Hatter-s-Bakery-Shoppe/README.md

+# The-Mad-Hatters-Bakery-Shoppe
+Creating a dummy website using Sinatra/Ruby and the SendGrid API

 # Goal:
 To create a fullstack bakery website that displays information on cookies, cakes and muffins offered for sale as well as enables someone to receive a catalog of items sold via email.